Approximating Simple ReLU Networks based on Spectral Decomposition of Fisher Information: Limitations

+Our analysis has several limitations concerning the role of the input distribution $p_X$ and the modeling assumptions.
+First, while the convergence results in our theorems are independent of $p_X$—since they are determined by the random weight matrix $W$—the interpretation of the basis functions $v^{(0)}, v^{(l)}, \dots$ as approximate eigenvectors of the Fisher information matrix (FIM) crucially depends on $p_X$.
+If $p_X$ is rotationally invariant (e.g., the standard Gaussian), orthogonality relations such as $v^{(0)\top} J v^{(l)} = 0$ and norm equalities like $\langle F_0,F_0\rangle = (2d+1)/(4\pi)$ hold.
+For non-rotationally invariant $p_X$, these identities may no longer be valid, and the relative magnitudes of the functions $F_0, F_l, \dots$ can change, potentially altering the natural hierarchical structure suggested by our approximation \eqref{theapproximation}.

+Second, our numerical evaluation of this effect is limited.
+When we approximated $p_X$ by empirical distributions sampled from the standard Gaussian ($d=10$ with sample sizes $1000$ and $100$), the eigenvalue distributions were close to the theoretical ones in the large-sample case (within $\pm 20\%$ error), but showed larger deviations for smaller samples (about $\pm 50\%$ error).
+Although no reversal of eigenvalue ordering was observed, this indicates that finite-sample effects or departures from Gaussianity may influence the hierarchy of the basis functions.

-Currently, our work builds upon the approximate spectral eigendecomposition of the FIM in ReLU networks drawn from normal training data.
-This may limit its applicability to real-world datasets that may either be correlated or non-Gaussian, or if deeper networks are needed to encapsulate non-linear relationships.
-Also, the infinite-width limit ($m \to \infty$) simplifies analyses but may not fully capture the dynamics of finite-width networks, especially for small $m$ that are more prone to be affected by stochastic effects.
-We believe future works could explore generalizations including non-ReLU activations, deeper network structures, or general input distributions to broaden the applicability of these results.
+Third, our work currently builds upon the approximate spectral eigendecomposition of the FIM in two-layer ReLU networks under normally distributed training data.
+This may limit applicability to real-world datasets that are correlated or non-Gaussian, or to settings where deeper networks are needed to capture more complex non-linear relationships.
+Moreover, our analysis assumes the infinite-width limit ($m \to \infty$), which simplifies the theory but may not fully capture the dynamics of finite-width networks.
+In particular, smaller $m$ can be more sensitive to stochastic effects and deviate from the asymptotic predictions.

+Finally, our current framework does not directly handle cases where the data are distributed on lower-dimensional manifolds within $\mathbb{R}^d$.
+In such settings, the FIM may become degenerate even under under-parameterization, and different analytical tools are required.
+We believe future work could explore generalizations beyond ReLU activations, deeper network architectures, finite-width regimes, and more general input distributions, which would broaden the applicability of our results.